mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 A project under review will be in one of the following states:

-* The "Roadmap" stage: the team has a proposal, and wants broader buy-in to justify investment in the problem space
+* The “Roadmap” stage: the team has a proposal, and wants broader buy-in to justify investment in the problem space
-* The "Design" stage: the problem space is considered valuable, and the team wants to commit to one path through the solution space
+* The “Design” stage: the problem space is considered valuable, and the team wants to commit to one path through the solution space
-* The "Execution" stage: the team is actively pursuing a solution
+* The “Execution” stage: the team is actively pursuing a solution
-* The "Landing" stage: the team is verifying the solution meets expectations
+* The “Landing” stage: the team is verifying the solution meets expectations

 Generally our review process focuses on projects in the “Roadmap” or “Design” stages.
 However a project in the “Execution” or “Landing” stage may need subsequent review to decide if the project is being done the correct way, or if it should be continued at all, so it may return to either of the “Roadmap” or “Design” phases.